Info for travelers on Covid-19 in Vietnam: Entry requirements & Restrictions

 Vietnam ranked 60th in the world for mobile speeds and 59th for fixed broadband speeds during May 2020.
 Internet and Wi-Fi are widely available throughout Vietnam.
 Something like 98% of hotels and guesthouses have Wi-Fi; only in very remote places (such as national parks, islands) is it not standard.
 Wi-Fi is almost always free of charge.
 Many cafes and restaurants also have (free) Wi-Fi.
 Connection speeds are normally fast and stably.
 Most travelers also surf the net using 4G mobile phone connections.

-In Vietnam, Google (including Gmail, Google Maps, Youtube…) and Facebook are tops and Twitter isn’t blocked.
+In Vietnam, Google (including Gmail, Google Maps, Youtube…) Facebook and TikTok are tops and Twitter isn’t blocked.

 17. SIM Cards

 SIM cards are easy to get and affordable in Vietnam so there is no excuse for not getting one, even if you’re only traveling through for few days.
-For only $5, you can enjoy a 2GB mobile data valid for 30 days with a speed up to 30Mbps.
-The cost of Vietnam sim card (mobile data) is between $5 to $14, equivalent to 2GB – 20GB.
+For only 5 USD, you can enjoy a 2GB mobile data valid for 30 days with a speed up to 30Mbps.
+The cost of Vietnam sim card (mobile data) is between 5 USD to 14 USD, equivalent to 2GB – 20GB.
 Make sure your phone is unlocked.

 You can purchase SIM cards almost everywhere, including at the airport, mini marts, street vendors and travel agencies.